-That said, prices do vary significantly between boroughs, and there are a number of particularly expensive London neighbourhoods that jack the overall average Capital property prices up significantly.
-When focusing on more affordable boroughs and with interest rates remaining low and 95% mortgages being backed by the government, first-time buyers are still in with a fighting chance of making London their first place to buy.
+Nevertheless, prices do vary significantly between boroughs, and there are a number of particularly expensive London neighbourhoods that jack the overall average capital property prices up significantly.
+When focusing on more affordable boroughs, interest rates remaining low and 95% mortgages still being backed by the government, first-time buyers are still in with a fighting chance of making London their first place to buy.

 Since stepping onto the property ladder can be an overwhelming prospect, here’s a guide to buying your first home in the capital.